L. Guenther, MD, FRCPC

-Avoid trauma (e.g., a scrape).
-In ~1/3 of patients injury to the skin can induce psoriasis in the area of injury (called the “Koebner
+- Avoid injury to the skin (e.g., scratching) since this may induce psoriasis in the area of injury, i.e., the “Koebner phenomenon”.

-- Moisturizers minimize scaling, painful fissuring and itching.
+- Moisturizers minimize scaling, painful fissuring, and itching.
 They should be applied immediately after bathing.
 Application of moisturizers in the direction of the patient’s hair minimizes the risk of folliculitis.

-- Salicylic acid is a keratolytic and increases the penetration of topical corticosteroids.
-It is helpful for thick scaling and on thepalms, soles and scalp.
+- Salicylic acid is keratolytic and increases the penetration of topical corticosteroids.
+It decreases scaling which may be particularly thick on the palms, soles, and scalp.

 - Hydrocortisone cream may be helpful for facial and fold psoriasis; however, a stronger topical corticosteroid is usually required elsewhere.

-- Oral antihistamines help with itching.
-Non-sedating ones should be used during the day and sedating ones at bedtime.
+- Oral antihistamines may improve itching; nonsedating ones are generally used during the day and sedating ones at bedtime.

-- Use the steroid with the lowest effective potency, particularly on the face and folds
+- The steroid with the lowest effective potency should be used, particularly on the face and skin folds.

-- Once daily is often as efficacious as twice daily
+- Once daily application is often as efficacious as twice daily.

 – tachyphylaxis (lack of effect with continued use)